RawPatty/rawpatty.github.io/docs/_posts/2022-12-03-Github-blog-quickstart.markdown

 layout: post
 title:  "Github.io Blog Quickstart for Windows 10"
 date:   2022-12-03 08:47:29 +0000
+categories: [GitHub]
+excerpt: "A short guide to setting up a Github pages blog."

 ---
 Having written a few blog posts in the past on my medium blog, I was inspired to move to blogging on Github pages like a "real" developer now that I've gotten comfortable writing posts.